 If liability for the accident is disputed, Stephensons will investigate the reasons for this and, if we are satisfied that the denial of liability can be overcome, we will proceed to gather all of the evidence required to proceed to a court hearing, if settlement cannot be reached.
 However, it is often still possible to reach settlement even when liability for the accident is denied.
 Stephensons are not afraid to tackle these difficult cases.

-If you have been diagnosed with concussion and would like expert legal advice about making a claim, please contact Stephensons today on 01616 966 229 or fill out our online enquiry form and someone will get in touch with you as soon as possible.
+If you have been diagnosed with concussion and would like expert legal advice about making a concussion injury compensation claim, please contact Stephensons today on 01616 966 229 or fill out our online enquiry form and one of our specialist concussion injury lawyers will get in touch with you as soon as possible.

 What are the different types of concussion?